matt-manes/seating/README.md

   -nb, --noblack        Don't format file with Black after sorting.
   -o OUTPUT, --output OUTPUT
                         Write changes to this file, otherwise changes are written back to the original file.
+  -d, --dump            Dump ast tree to file instead of doing anything else.
+For debugging purposes.
 </pre>

 #### Programmatically